adityapathak-auto/adityapathak-auto/README.md

 - 🌱 I’m currently learning **MERN Full Stack Development From Masai School**

 - 👯 I’m looking to collaborate on **I’m looking to collaborate on MERN Stack projects and lot of learnings.
-Happy to Contribute in Opne source Projects**
+Happy to Contribute in Open source Projects**

 - 👨‍💻 All of my projects are available at [https://aditya-pathak-portfolio.netlify.app/](https://aditya-pathak-portfolio.netlify.app/)